Are you looking for the best mouse repellents available? Then you’ve come to the right place!

 Many people swear by the efficacy of essential oils for keeping rodents such as mice out of your home.
 What are essential oils though?
 Where can you find them?

-Essential oils are considered to be a natural products that can be extracted from a single plant species.
-Not all plants produce essential oils though.
+Essential oils are considered to be a natural product that can be extracted from a single plant species.
+Not all plants produce essential oils, though.

 The oils can be found in the roots, leaves, stems, fruits, or flowers of the plants that do produce them.